appneural-prasanna/my-content/firstcontent.md

 🔍 Looking for something specific?
 Use our smart AI-powered search to discover articles, guides, or research tips in seconds.

-6. Pricing Page – Simple & Transparent
+# 6. Pricing Page – Simple & Transparent
+---

-Hero Section – Smart Learning, Clear Pricing
+**Hero Section **– Smart Learning, Clear Pricing

 📚 Pick a plan that grows with you.
-Whether you’re a curious student, a passionate researcher, or an entire institution, AcadNexus offers plans that keep your learning limitless. ✅ No hidden fees. ✅ Upgrade anytime.
+Whether you’re a curious student, a passionate researcher, or an entire institution, AcadNexus offers plans that keep your learning limitless. ✅ No hidden fees.

+**✅ Upgrade anytime. **

-Free Plan – ₹0 / month
+## Free Plan – ₹0 / month

-Ideal for students starting their journey.
+* Ideal for students starting their journey.

-Limited access to the Knowledge Hub
+* Limited access to the Knowledge Hub

-Basic AI Study Assistant
+* Basic AI Study Assistant

-Personal Academic Portfolio
+* Personal Academic Portfolio

-Access to Community Forums
+* Access to Community Forums

-5 AI summaries per month
+* 5 AI summaries per month

 💡 Perfect for exploring the platform and getting a taste of AI-powered learning.

-Student Premium – ₹XXX / month
+## Student Premium – ₹XXX / month

-Designed for students who want to level up.
+* Designed for students who want to level up.

-Unlimited AI summaries and flashcards
+* Unlimited AI summaries and flashcards

-Personal Mentor AI with adaptive study plans
+* Personal Mentor AI with adaptive study plans

-Career Bridge with skill gap analysis and job/internship suggestions
+* Career Bridge with skill gap analysis and job/internship suggestions

-Downloadable notes and research guides
+* Downloadable notes and research guides

-Early access to new features
+* Early access to new features

 ⚡ Go beyond basics and learn smarter, faster, and deeper.

-Researcher Plan – ₹XXX / month
+## Researcher Plan – ₹XXX / month

-Created for advanced researchers and academicians.
+* Created for advanced researchers and academicians.

-AI-powered research tools including literature review generator and citation formatter
+* AI-powered research tools including literature review generator and citation formatter

-Unlimited collaboration spaces
+* Unlimited collaboration spaces

-Advanced Knowledge Hub with exclusive research papers
+* Advanced Knowledge Hub with exclusive research papers

-AI plagiarism checker
+* AI plagiarism checker

-Research project portfolio builder
+* Research project portfolio builder

-🔬 Accelerate your research and publish with confidence.
+* 🔬 Accelerate your research and publish with confidence.

-Institutional Plan – Custom Pricing
+## Institutional Plan – Custom Pricing

-Tailored for universities, colleges, and academic organizations.
+* Tailored for universities, colleges, and academic organizations.

-Full LMS integration
+* Full LMS integration

-Institution-wide AI dashboard
+* Institution-wide AI dashboard

-Student career tracking and placement analytics
+* Student career tracking and placement analytics

-Multi-user management and admin controls
+* Multi-user management and admin controls

-Dedicated support and training
+* Dedicated support and training

-🏛️ A complete AI solution to transform academic operations.
+* 🏛️ A complete AI solution to transform academic operations.

-Special Offers
+### Special Offers

-🎉 Early Bird Offer – 20% off Student Premium for the first 3 months.
+* 🎉 Early Bird Offer – 20% off Student Premium for the first 3 months.
-🎁 Annual Savings – Get 2 months free when you pay yearly.
+* 🎁 Annual Savings – Get 2 months free when you pay yearly.
-🏫 Institutional Discounts – Contact us for custom packages.
+* 🏫 Institutional Discounts – Contact us for custom packages.

-FAQs
+** FAQs **

-1.Can I cancel anytime?
+**1.Can I cancel anytime?  **
  Yes, you can cancel or switch plans whenever you like.

- 2.Is there a free trial?
+** 2.Is there a free trial? **
  Absolutely!
 Enjoy a 7-day free trial for Student Premium or Researcher plans

-3.Do students get discounts?
+**3.Do students get discounts?  **
 Yes, students enjoy special pricing on individual plans.

-Call to Action
+**Call to Action **

-🚀 Start your journey today. [ Get Started – Free ]
+* 🚀 Start your journey today. [ Get Started – Free ]
-• [ Upgrade to Premium ]
+* [ Upgrade to Premium ]
-• [ Request Institutional Demo ]
+* [ Request Institutional Demo ]

-7. Careers Page – Build the Future with Us
+# 7. Careers Page – Build the Future with Us
+---

-Hero Section – Shape Tomorrow’s Learning, Today
+**Hero Section** – Shape Tomorrow’s Learning, Today

 💡 Your skills.
 Your ideas.
 Your impact.
 Join AcadNexus and help reinvent how the world learns, researches, and grows. [ Explore Open Roles → ]

-Why Work With Us
+## Why Work With Us

-🌍 Purpose-Driven Work – Build products that empower millions of students and researchers worldwide.
+* 🌍 Purpose-Driven Work – Build products that empower millions of students and researchers worldwide.

-⚡ Innovation First – Collaborate with AI-driven tools and cutting-edge technology.
+* ⚡ Innovation First – Collaborate with AI-driven tools and cutting-edge technology.

-🕒 Flexible Culture – Remote-friendly roles and flexible schedules.
+* 🕒 Flexible Culture – Remote-friendly roles and flexible schedules.

-📈 Growth & Learning – Access to mentorship, workshops, and career development programs.
+* 📈 Growth & Learning – Access to mentorship, workshops, and career development programs.

-💜 Inclusive Environment – We celebrate diversity and welcome ideas from every voice.
+* 💜 Inclusive Environment – We celebrate diversity and welcome ideas from every voice.

-Open Positions
+### Open Positions

-Tech & Product
+**Tech & Product  **

-Front-End Developer (React/Next.js) – Remote/Hybrid
+* Front-End Developer (React/Next.js) – Remote/Hybrid

-Back-End Developer (Node.js/Spring Boot) – Remote/Hybrid
+* Back-End Developer (Node.js/Spring Boot) – Remote/Hybrid

- AI/ML Engineer – Remote/Hybrid
+* AI/ML Engineer – Remote/Hybrid

-Content & Education
+**Content & Education **

 Academic Content Creator – Remote Research Analyst – Remote

-Business & Operations
+**Business & Operations **

 Marketing Executive – Remote/Hybrid HR & Talent Acquisition Specialist – Udaipur/Remote

 💌 Don’t see the right role?
 Send your resume to careers@acadnexus.com to be considered for future opportunities.

-Growth & Learning Opportunities
+### Growth & Learning Opportunities

-🎯 Mentorship Programs – Learn from experienced industry leaders and educators.
+* 🎯 Mentorship Programs – Learn from experienced industry leaders and educators.

-💡 Internal Workshops – Upskill with AI, education trends, and career development.
+* 💡 Internal Workshops – Upskill with AI, education trends, and career development.

-🤝 Cross-Functional Projects – Collaborate across tech, research, and business teams to build impactful solutions.
+* 🤝 Cross-Functional Projects – Collaborate across tech, research, and business teams to build impactful solutions.

-Call to Action
+**Call to Action **

-🌟 Bring your passion for education and technology to a team that’s shaping the future.
+**🌟 Bring your passion for education and technology to a team that’s shaping the future. **
     [ Apply Now → ]
 • [ Connect on LinkedIn → ]

-Section

-Content

-Details / Notes

-Header

-Logo & Branding

-AcadNexus logo (left-aligned) + optional tagline: “Empowering Learners, Researchers & Educators Globally”

-Primary Navigation Menu

-Home · About · Services · Blog · Pricing · Careers · Contact

-User Actions / CTAs

-Sign Up / Create Profile (primary CTA), Login (secondary CTA)

-Dropdown (Optional)

-Services dropdown → Knowledge Hub, Collaboration Space, Portfolio Builder, Career Bridge, Institutional Dashboard

-Visual Style & UX

-Sticky header on scroll, responsive mobile menu, hover animations, brand colors

-Footer

-About AcadNexus (Brief)

-“AcadNexus is a global academic ecosystem that bridges learning, research, and career growth with AI-powered insights and collaborative opportunities for students, researchers, educators, and institutions worldwide.”

-Quick Links

-Home · About · Services · Blog · Pricing · Careers · Contact

-Support & Help

-Help Center / FAQs · Community Forum · Email: support@acadnexus.com · Phone: +91-XXXX-XXXXXX (Mon–Fri, 9 AM–6 PM IST)

-Social Media Links

-LinkedIn: AcadNexus Official · Twitter (X): @AcadNexus · Instagram: @AcadNexus · Facebook: AcadNexus · YouTube: AcadNexus Academy

-Newsletter Signup

-Text: “Stay ahead with updates on AI in education, research trends, and career tips.
-Subscribe to our newsletter.” + Email input box + Subscribe button

-Legal & Miscellaneous

-Privacy Policy · Terms & Conditions · Cookie Policy
-© 2025 AcadNexus Pvt.
-Ltd. All Rights Reserved.

-Visual Style & UX

-Consistent brand theme, responsive columns, hover effects, clear typography